Pre-Islamic Arabia

-The era of pre-Islamic Arabia encompasses human history in all parts of the Arabian Peninsula before the rise of Islam.
-During the prehistoric period, humans first migrate and settle into the peninsula.
+The era of pre-Islamic Arabia encompasses human history in parts of the Arabian Peninsula and the Southern Levant before the spread of Islam beginning in 610 CE.
+During the prehistoric period, humans first migrated and settled into the peninsula.
 In the early first millennium BC, writing and recorded history are introduced into the Peninsula, along with the rise of the first kingdoms in the south.
+Arabia in late antiquity saw the growth of monotheistic religions, the rise and spread of the Arabic script, increased commercial integration into the wider Near Eastern and Mediterranean world, and the rise of imperial proxy warfare involving the Byzantine and Sasanian empires.

-In the early seventh century, the pre-Islamic period quickly comes to a close, from the beginning of Muhammad's preachings of Islam, to his establishment of the first Islamic state in 622 in Medina, and the subsequent conquest and political unification of the peninsula shortly after Muhammad's death, in the 630s.
+In the early seventh century, the pre-Islamic period quickly came to a close, from the beginning of Muhammad's preachings of Islam, to his establishment of the first Islamic state in 622 in Medina, and the subsequent conquest and political unification of the peninsula shortly after Muhammad's death, in the 630s.
 Some strands of Islamic tradition interpret the pre-Islamic period as a barbaric, morally un-enlightened period known as the "Jahiliyyah" (جَاهِلِيَّة), but historians have not adopted this convention.

 Pre-Islamic Arabia's demographics included both nomadic and settled populations, the latter of which eventually developed into distinctive civilizations.
 Eastern Arabia was home to the region's earliest civilizations, such as Dilmun, which is attested as a prominent trade partner of Mesopotamia during the Bronze Age; and its later pre-Islamic history is marked by the reign of consecutive Iranian empires, including those of the Parthians and the Sasanians.
-From the early 1st millennium BCE onward, South Arabia became home to a number of kingdoms, such as Sheba and Ma'in; while part of North Arabia became home to the Nabataean Kingdom, which was conquered and annexed by the Roman Empire in 106, thereafter being known as Arabia Petraea and initiating the centuries-long Roman period in Arabia.
+From the early 1st millennium BCE onward, South Arabia became home to a number of kingdoms, such as Sheba and Ma'in; while part of North Arabia became home to the Nabataean Kingdom, which was conquered and annexed by the Roman Empire in 106, becoming the province of Roman Arabia, and starting a period of Roman influence.

-Religion in pre-Islamic Arabia was diverse.
-Polytheism was prevalent for most of the region's history and among the Arabian tribes, whose beliefs and practices had a common origin in ancient Semitic religion.
-Monotheism, while historically and mainly widespread among Jews, did not become more commonplace until the 4th century, when Christianity began expanding throughout the region.
-The Jewish tribes of Arabia, who primarily inhabited the Hejaz, were a particularly notable community and deeply integrated in broader Arabian society.
-Independent and state-backed Christian proselytization had enabled the growth of several Christian communities throughout the region, albeit only near the end of the pre-Islamic era; Christian missionary activity was bolstered by the Eastern Roman Empire in the north and the Kingdom of Aksum in the south.
-Monotheism in pre-Islamic Arabia, excluding that of Judaism and Christianity, is not well-attested outside of Islamic scripture.